 Aside from the immediate symptoms that OSA causes, there are also a number of longer-term issues that can occur from untreated sleep apnea.
-Sleep apnea deprives you of necessary sleep as well as oxygen, which has negative effects on the body as well as mental health.
+It deprives you of necessary sleep as well as oxygen, which has negative effects on the body as well as mental health.

 Abruptly waking up multiple times a night due to lack of oxygen stresses the body and leads to increased cortisol levels, which can lead to heart attack.
 Lack of sleep has a detrimental effect on your concentration and mood during the day, which can lead to problems at work and in your personal life.
 Plus, driving while drowsy is extremely dangerous – slowed reaction speeds and the possibility of falling asleep behind the wheel makes your daily commute a game of potentially deadly roulette.